shenxiaocam/GraphDomainAdaptation/README.md

 # Graph Domain Adaptation
-A list of Graph Domain Adaptation methods proposed by my group.
+A list of Graph Domain Adaptation methods proposed by our group.

 Please cite our papers as follows if you use our codes or datasets.
 Thanks for your support!